sikopet/blog/posts/git.md

-TOC

-* First-Time Git Setup
-* Starting a git repository
-* Getting a git repository
-* Making changes
-* Exclude some files
-* Tips and Tricks
-* More

 [Git](http://git-scm.com/) is a free & open source, distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 Every Git clone is a full-fledged [in svk: ucelený, kompletný] repository with complete history and full revision tracking capabilities, not dependent on network access or a central server.
 Branching and merging are fast and easy to do.